-Section 3, Selection of SSCs, of the walkdown guidance provides information to licensees for selecting the SSCs that should be placed in the SWELs, so that they can be walked down by gualified personnel.
+Section 3, Selection of SSCs, of the walkdown guidance provides information to licensees for selecting the SSCs that should be placed on the SWELs, so that they can be walked down by gualified personnel.

-The NRC staff reviewed the overall process used by the licensee to develop the JAF base lists, SWEL 1 (sample list of designated safety functions equipment), and SWEL 2 (sample list of spent fuel pool related equipment).
+The NRC staff reviewed the overall process used by the licensee to develop the WBN-1 base list, SWEL 1 (sample list of designated safety functions equipment) and SWEL 2 (sample list of spent fuel pool related equipment).

 The overall equipment selection process followed the screening process shown in Figures 1-1 and 1-2 of the walkdown guidance.
-Based on Appendix B of the walkdown report, JAF SWEL 1 and 2 meet the inclusion requirements of the walkdown guidance.
+Based on Appendix B of the walkdown report, WBN-1 SWELs 1 and 2 meet the inclusion requirements of the walkdown guidance.
 Specifically, the following attributes were considered in the sample selection: